IABTechLab/uid2docs/api/v2/upgrade-guide.md

 You can upgrade calls to the token generation and refresh endpoints independently.
 Here's what you need to know:

- - You can pass refresh tokens returned by the [v1/token/generate](../v1/endpoints/get-token-generate.md) or [v1/token/refresh](../v1/endpoints/get-token-refresh.md) endpoints to the [v2/token/refresh](./endpoints/post-token-refresh.md) endpoint, but the response will not be encrypted.
+ - You can pass refresh tokens returned by the [v1/token/generate](../v1/endpoints/get-token-generate.md) or [v1/token/refresh](../v1/endpoints/get-token-refresh.md) endpoints to the [v2/token/refresh](./endpoints/post-token-refresh.md) endpoint, but responses will not be encrypted.
- - The [v2/token/refresh](./endpoints/post-token-refresh.md) endpoint encrypts responses only if for refresh tokens returned by the [v2/token/generate](./endpoints/post-token-generate.md) or [v2/token/refresh](./endpoints/post-token-refresh.md) endpoints, with the assumption that the caller has the refresh response key returned by these endpoints.
+ - The [v2/token/refresh](./endpoints/post-token-refresh.md) endpoint encrypts responses only for refresh tokens returned by the [v2/token/generate](./endpoints/post-token-generate.md) or [v2/token/refresh](./endpoints/post-token-refresh.md) endpoints, with the assumption that the caller has the refresh response key returned by these endpoints.
  - You can pass refresh tokens returned by the [v2/token/generate](./endpoints/post-token-generate.md) or [v2/token/refresh](./endpoints/post-token-refresh.md) endpoint to the [v1/token/refresh](../v1/endpoints/get-token-refresh.md) endpoint, which never encrypts responses.

 The [UID2 SDK v2](./sdks/client-side-identity.md) is a drop-in replacement for the [UID2 SDK v1](../v1/sdks/client-side-identity-v1.md).
 Here's what you need to know: